 <Authors’ note: replicate section 6.3.1.D for every CDA Document defined in this profile.>

+This profile applies to clinical documents created using the IHE PCC Technical Framework.
+The content of a ClinicalDocument or QUPC_IN043100UV element conforming to this profile will assert conformance to the profile.

 6.3.1.D Reconciliation Content